 The construction sector has been steady during summer, but in July, it jumped higher suddenly as the report from August showed.
 We saw this report turn lower in August and September.
 But in October and November, this indicator jumped higher suddenly to 53.2 and 53.4 points respectively, unlike other sectors which posted some really soft numbers last month.
 In December it turned lower as well, declining to 52.8 points.
 Although the biggest decline came in January as this indicator fell to 50.6 points which is very close to stagnation.
 In February it slowed further, falling into contraction where it remained in March as well.
 We saw a short-lived jump in April, but this sector fell into contraction again in the following month and the contraction has deepened since then.
 In November the PMI indicator improved a bit to 45.3 points, but it fell again to 44.4 points in December, so it still remains in deep recession.
-In the following 2 months it resurfaced again, but dived to 39.3 points in March, due to coronavirus.
+In the following 2 months, it resurfaced again, but dived to 39.3 points in March, due to coronavirus.
 The dive got deeper in April, but we saw a reversal in May and in June this indicator surged from 29 points to 55.3 and increased further to 58.1 points in July, but cooled off to 54.6 points in August.
 It remained around those levels until January this year, when it fell in contraction on increased coronavirus restrictions.
 But the construction PMI indicator jumped to 53.3 points in February while in March it jumped to 61.7 points and it is expected at 62 points for April. it has been cooling off since then, falling to 52 points in September, but it has been improving in the last two months.
 Please follow us for live coverage of this event by experienced market analysts.

 <% indicator.indicator_name %>